Thomas-McKanna/CourseBin/README.md

 # Course Project - Phase 1: Conceptual Database Design

+## Roadmap

+1. Convert ER diagram to set of relations
+2. Create pseudocode for all the major functions of our application
+3. Create MySQL schema creation script
+4. Write out the structure of the SQL queries that will be used
+5. Implement Express API for executing the queries of step 4.
+6. Implement React frontend.

 ## Problem statement

 It can be frustrating to get stuck on a homework assignment when there are no